-3 credits-Introduction to the sociological study of group relations in the United States.
-Basic concepts such as culture, groups, inequality, prejudice and discrimination will be explored.
-Focus will be on class, race, and gender, however other statuses (such as sexual orientation, religion, age, and abilities) will also be discussed.
-Students will gain a better understanding of the relationship between individuals and society, as well as the experiences of minority groups.
+3 credits-This course provides an introduction to the sociological study of group relations in the United States.
+The focus will be on race, class, and gender.
+However, other identities (such as religion, sexual orientation, age, and abilities) will also be explored.
+Students will gain a better understanding of the relationship between individuals and society, as well as the experiences of various minority groups.